technofocus-pte/msignt2/Lab 03 - Setting up MLOps for model training and deployment.md

 - train model and deploy in AML using Python SDK

-# Setting up MLOps for model training and  deployment
+# Setting up MLOps for model training and deployment using Python SDK

->**Introduction:** :This exercise focuses on implementing MLOps pipelines that automate the end-to-end process of model deployment.
-We will create and configure pipelines within Azure DevOps, enabling the automation of model training, testing, and deployment.
-This will allow Contoso Bank to streamline the process of updating machine learning models, ensuring that marketing models are always using the most up-to-date data and techniques.
+>**Introduction:** :In this exercise, we focus on implementing a streamlined approach to model deployment by utilizing the Python SDK notebook for model training and deployment, rather than automated MLOps pipelines.
+This hands-on approach allows us to register datasets, build, and deploy predictive models directly through the Azure Machine Learning environment without requiring Azure DevOps pipelines.
+This setup will enable Contoso Bank to initiate targeted marketing efforts using up-to-date borrower behavior models, which can be further updated manually as needed.
 ### **Task 1 : Run the notebook to Work with Data**

 In this task,we use python SDK to clean the data and train the model using the data